-5.3.6 Simulations
+5.3.6.
+Simulations

-Simulations may take place either in a non-operational environment which is not the learner's workplace, for example a training centre.
-The qualification handbook will specify whether simulations are allowed for the qualification and/or units within it.
-Proposed simulations must be reviewed to ensure they are fit for purpose as part of the IQA's predelivery activity.
+Simulations may take place in a non-operational environment which is not the learner's workplace, for example a training centre.
+The assessment guidance attached to each unit in section 3 of the handbook will specify where simulations are authorised.
+Please note that proposed simulations must be reviewed to ensure they are fit for purpose as part of the IQA's pre-delivery activity.